jlonij/disambiguation/README.md

 # DAC Entity Linker

-Entity linker for the [Dutch historical newspaper collection](https://www.delpher.nl/nl/kranten) of the [Koninklijke Bibliotheek, National Library of the Netherlands](https://www.kb.nl).
-The linker links named entity mentions in the newspaper articles to relevant DBpedia descriptions using either a binary SVM classifier or a neural net.
-For some context and background, please refer to the [project description](https://www.kb.nl/en/organisation/research-expertise/enrichment-of-digital-content) on the Koninklijke Bibliotheek website.
+Entity linker for the [Dutch historical newspaper collection](https://www.delpher.nl/nl/kranten) of the [Koninklijke Bibliotheek](https://www.kb.nl), National Library of the Netherlands.
+The linker links named entity mentions in newspaper articles to relevant DBpedia descriptions using either a binary SVM classifier or a neural net.
+For background information, please see the [project description](https://www.kb.nl/en/organisation/research-expertise/enrichment-of-digital-content) on the Koninklijke Bibliotheek website.

 ## Usage